pi-apps/pi-platform-docs/SDK_reference.md

 > **Warning: concurrent payments:**
 >
 > When creating a new payment, if there is already an open payment with your app for the current user:
- @@ -119,78 +85,46 @@ the payment and submit the blockchain transaction, or reject it.
+> * If the user has not yet made the blockchain transaction, the open payment will be cancelled.
+> * If the user has already made the blockchain transaction, the new payment will be rejected
 > (`onError` will be called) and the `onIncompletePaymentFound` callback that was passed to the `authenticate`
 > method will be called with the existing payment (use this callback to resolve the situation, e.g by sending
 > the previous payment to your server for server-side completion).